-Use this tool to total your weekly timecard hours for payroll
+Use this time clock tool to total your weekly timecard hours for payroll

 Track hours worked with just a few clicks